 The nipples may get darker and start to swell.
-It is normal for some milky fluid to be discharged from the nipples, and it shouldn’t cause you concern.
-You can check with your veterinarian if anything seems out of the ordinary.
+It’s normal for some milky fluid to discharge from the nipples, and it shouldn’t cause you concern.
+You can check with your vet if anything seems out of the ordinary.

 During the final stages of pregnancy, the belly may start to sway when the mother dog walks.
 Around two weeks before she gives birth, you’ll probably be able to see and feel the puppies moving inside the mother’s belly.

-For someone who is not a professional or does not have experience with pregnant dogs, the symptoms of pregnancy can be confused with other conditions, even at the later stages.
-Your veterinarian will be able to run several diagnostics to determine if your dog is pregnant for sure, and you should rely on their professional medical advice.
+For someone who’s not a professional or doesn’t have experience with pregnant dogs, the symptoms of pregnancy can be confused with other conditions, even at the later stages.
+Your vet will be able to run several tests to find out if your dog is pregnant for sure, and you should rely on their professional medical advice.

-Veterinary Diagnostics To Tell If A Dog Is Pregnant
+Veterinary Tests To Tell If A Dog Is Pregnant

-Because symptoms of dog pregnancy can mimic signs of other medical conditions, it is important to have your veterinarian run diagnostics if you suspect your dog is pregnant.
+Because symptoms of dog pregnancy can mimic signs of other medical conditions, it’s important to have your vet run diagnostics if you suspect your dog is pregnant.

-Your veterinarian will be able to perform some tests at several stages of the pregnancy and give you advice on how to care for and feed your pregnant dog.
-It is important to note that many medications and supplements are not recommended for pregnant dogs and may harm puppies, so make sure your vet is aware of anything you give your dog regularly so they can let you know what is safe.
+It’s important to note that many medications and supplements are not recommended for pregnant dogs and may harm puppies, so make sure your vet knows about anything you give your dog regularly so they can let you know what’s safe.

-By around day 28 of pregnancy, your veterinarian will be able to perform abdominal palpitations to determine if your dog is pregnant, and they can instruct you on how to feel for yourself.
+By around day 28 of pregnancy, your vet will be able to perform abdominal palpitations to see if your dog is pregnant, and they can show you how to feel for yourself.
 You should not attempt to do this on your own, as you can easily harm the fetuses or cause a miscarriage.

 At this time, the fetuses will feel like small golf balls or grapes.

 Between days 28 to 35, your vet can run an ultrasound and detect the heartbeats of the puppies.
-They will be able to provide an estimate of how many puppies to expect in the litter, but they will be able to give a more accurate reading once they can perform an x-ray later on in the pregnancy.
+They’ll be able to estimate how many puppies to expect in the litter, but they’ll be able to give a more accurate count once they can perform an x-ray later on in the pregnancy.

-After around day 30, your vet will be able to give your dog a blood test to detect the hormone relaxin.
-Dogs’ bodies only release this hormone during pregnancy, so detecting it will accurately determine that your dog is pregnant.
+After around day 30, your vet can give your dog a blood test to detect the hormone relaxin.
+Dogs’ bodies only release this hormone during pregnancy, so detecting it will let you know that your dog is pregnant.

-It is only around day 45 to 55 that a vet can perform an x-ray to see the skeletons of the puppies and accurately determine the size of the litter.
+It’s only around day 45 to 55 that a vet can perform an x-ray to see the skeletons of the puppies and accurately know the litter size.
 The closer this is done to the end of the pregnancy, the more accurate the count will be.

 Preventing Dog Prengancy

-If you are absolutely opposed to spaying, you will need to take steps to make sure your female dog doesn’t come into contact with unaltered male dogs.
+If you’re absolutely opposed to spaying, you’ll need to take steps to make sure your female dog doesn’t come into contact with unaltered male dogs.
 This includes having a secure yard, being watchful in situations where other dogs are present, and staying vigilant for the remainder of your dog’s sexually mature life.

-You should especially take care during your dog’s heat cycles, as their scent will attract males, and they will be receptive during this time.
+You should especially take care during your dog’s heat cycles, as her scent will attract males, and she will be receptive during this time.